ebuntel/Brainextemp/README.md

 key is the representative sequence and the value is a list of sequences in that sequence and represented by the key sequence.
 #### Example
     from pyspark import SparkContext, SparkConf
-    from Genex import parse
+    from genex import parse
-    from Genex import preprocess
+    from genex import preprocess

     # reads input data
     fn = 'your_data.csv'